usmaan0786/usmaan0786/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/usmaan0786?tab=repositories](https://github.com/usmaan0786?tab=repositories)

-- 📫 How to reach me **usmanmanzoor1000@gmail.com**

-- ⚡ Fun fact **I used to do programming, problem solving, have a good sense of humour😅 and constantly learning**
+- ⚡ Fun fact **I used to do programming, problem solving and constantly learning**

 <!-- https://simpleicons.org/?q=Assemb -->